 - Ingest data with Node.js on Elastic Cloud

-- Learn how to ingest Node.js application data securely into the Elastic Cloud, where it can then be searched and modified in Elasticsearch Service.
+- Get Node.js application data securely into Elasticsearch Service, where it can then be searched and modified.

 - Ingest data with Python on Elastic Cloud

-- Learn how to ingest Python application data securely into the Elastic Cloud, where it can then be searched and modified in Elasticsearch Service.
+- Get Python application data securely into Elasticsearch Service, where it can then be searched and modified.

 - Ingest data from Beats to Elastic Cloud with Logstash as a proxy

-- Learn how to ingest server metrics or other types of data from Filebeat and Metricbeat to Logstash as an intermediary, and then send that data to Elastic Cloud.
-Using Logstash as a proxy limits your Elastic stack traffic through a single, external-facing firewall exception or rule.
+- Get server metrics or other types of data from Filebeat and Metricbeat into Logstash as an intermediary, and then send that data to Elasticsearch Service.
+Using Logstash as a proxy limits your Elastic Stack traffic through a single, external-facing firewall exception or rule.

 - Ingest data from a relational database into Elastic Cloud

-- Learn how to ingest data from a relational database into the Elastic Cloud through Logstash, using the Logstash JDBC input plugin.
-Logstash can be used as an efficient way to copy records and to receive updates from a relational database as changes happen, and then send the new data into an Elasticsearch Service deployment.
+- Get data from a relational database into Elasticsearch Service using the Logstash JDBC input plugin.
+Logstash can be used as an efficient way to copy records and to receive updates from a relational database as changes happen, and then send the new data to a deployment.

 - Ingest logs from a Python application using Filebeat

-- Learn how to ingest logs from a Python application and deliver them securely into an Elasticsearch Service deployment.
+- Get logs from a Python application and deliver them securely into an Elasticsearch Service deployment.
 You’ll set up Filebeat to monitor an ECS-formatted log file, and then view real-time visualizations of the log events in Kibana as they occur.

 Whenever you add data into Elasticsearch indices, that data can be pre-processed using an Elasticsearch ingest pipeline.
 An ingest pipeline is an ideal way to optimize how your data is indexed.
 It simplifies tasks such as extracting error codes from a log file, or mapping geographic locations to IP addresses.
 To learn about ingest preprocessors and pipelines see the Elasticsearch ingest documentation.